Pandalism/Bootcamp-excersises/README.md

  - 07 - Ensemble Methods and Support Vector Machines
  - 08 - Neural Networks and Deep Learning
  - 09 - Natural Language Processing

+Merged using git subtree command, so the commits might be a bit wonky